 If the game files are broken, you can also quickly fix it by ‘verifying the integrity of game files’ from your Steam interface.
 You can access the setting by running Steam navigating to ‘library,’ ‘properties,’ ‘local files,’ then ‘verify integrity of game files.’
 Once the scan is complete, Steam will give you a report and possible next steps.

-Steps and Ways to Solve Rust Crashes
+5 Ways to Solve Rust Crashes on PC

 Fix #1: Restart Device and Run Game Again